mbarriola96/Brands-product_emotions_analysis/README.md

 - First, increasing the size of the training dataset would allow the model to learn from more examples, improving its ability to generalize.
 It's also important to increase the number of tweets with positive sentiment, as the dataset is currently imbalanced with more non-positive tweets.
 A more balanced dataset would prevent the model from becoming biased towards the majority class, ensuring a fair representation of both positive and non-positive sentiments.

 - Second, incorporating bigrams or trigrams (n-grams) would enable the model to capture word dependencies that are not evident with single tokens, thus enhancing its ability to identify sentiment patterns more accurately.

+In the future, the company's intention is that once the positive tweets are extracted, a model will be built to determine the characteristics of technological products that lead to positive sentiment towards the product.
+This approach will provide deeper insights into what aspects of these products resonate positively with the audience, further enhancing our overall analysis.

 ## Author